davegreen/PiCH/README.md

 Objectives
 ---------------------
-Our key objectives of the PiCH project are
+Our key objectives of the PiCH project are :

-To be able to control your heating from anywhere and Being able to define which area you want to be heat at a given time.
+- To be able to control your heating from anywhere and
+- Being able to define which area you want to be heat at a given time.

-Obviously there are other products that enable you to do that, side objectives include:
+Obviously there are other products that enable you to do this, side objectives include:

-Have a low setup cost
+- Low setup cost
-Have a low form factor
+- Small form factor
-Be easily customisable
+- Easily customisable
-Whilst having the complex algorithims we desire, also being simple enough to use without a PC Scalabilty
+- Simple enough to use without a PC
+- Scalable to lots of sensors
-Weather compensation
+- Weather compensation

 Description
 ---------------------